vbagonas/Renewable-energy/README.md

 6. Study the trends in international energy product exports from 2000 to 2022.

-Here is the link for visualizations on shinyapp: https://vytenisprojects.shinyapps.io/renewable_energy/ Or you can open app.R file to see the code and even run it by yourself also with the data (Duomenys.zip)
+Here is the link for visualizations on shinyapp: https://vytenisprojects.shinyapps.io/renewable_energy/ or you can open app.R file to see the code and even run it by yourself also with the data (Duomenys.zip)